potestiolab/canvas/README.md

 ```

 * **`Diameter hybrid region`**: Diameter value (in nm) of the medium-grained region.
 Default value: 1.0 nm

+* **`Number of Cores (MPI-version ONLY)`**: Integer number corresponding at the number of cores for parallelizing _block.py_ script.
+                                            It goes between 1 and the maximum number of available cores present in the laptop/cluster,
+                                            otherwise an error is returned.
+Default value: maxiumum number of available cores present
+                                            in the laptop/cluster.

 In **Appendix**  we focus on each argument discussed breafly before.